DrezByte/rose-next-classic/README.md

 ##### Development
 - Run the `scripts/server_data.bat` script
+- Run the `scripts/generate_launchers.cmd` script for convenience scripts
 - Update the server configuration file (`server.toml`) to point to the data folder, e.g.

 ```toml